Step 4: Full View

 Does Engineer A bear ongoing personal ethical exposure by remaining passively associated with the uncorrected discipline misrepresentation after six months, and must Engineer A take additional affirmative steps to protect against that exposure?

-Escalate and Document Personal Objection in Writing Board's choice Escalate the matter to a firm principal in writing, explicitly documenting Engineer A's objection to the continued misrepresentation of their discipline and citing the applicable Code provisions, thereby creating a record that Engineer A did not passively acquiesce in the ongoing misrepresentation.
+O1 Escalate the matter to a firm principal in writing, explicitly documenting Engineer A's objection to the continued misrepresentation of their discipline and citing the applicable Code provisions, thereby creating a record that Engineer A did not passively acquiesce in the ongoing misrepresentation.
+Board's choice

 The NSPE Code's prohibition under II.5.a on permitting misrepresentation of one's qualifications applies to engineers at all licensure stages, including EITs.
 The word 'permit' encompasses passive acquiescence after actual knowledge and failed initial notification, not merely active authorization.
 The Collegial Pre-Reporting Engagement Obligation was satisfied by the initial notification, but its protective cover is temporally bounded, it does not provide indefinite shelter for continued inaction.
 The Scope of Practice Boundary constraint is directly implicated because any client who engaged the firm expecting electrical engineering services from Engineer A would receive services from someone unqualified in that discipline.